transdigiware/blockchain/security.md

 | `tls` | Contains the TLS certs that you store for communicating with other network components. |
 {: caption="Table 1.
 MSP folders" caption-side="top"}

-For more information about MSPs and their structure, see the  [Membership](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html){: external} and [Membership Service Provider Structure](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#msp-structure){: external} topics in the Hyperledger Fabric documentation.

-Organization MSPs are stored in browser storage and must be exported to a local file system and secured by the customer.
+Note that organization MSPs are stored in browser storage and must be exported to a local file system and secured by the customer.

 ### Access control lists (ACLs)
 {: #ibp-security-ibp-acls}